chrismeyers/trumppet/README.md

-  frequency  get unique word counts playback   print all stored tweets record     fetch and store latest tweets
+  frequency  get unique word counts playback   print all stored tweets record     fetch and store latest tweets search     searches tweets for usage of a word or phrase
 ```

 ## Meaning of 'trumppet'